 - 5.5.1 If you fail to return a declaration form, it will not, in itself, constitute a disciplinary offence.
-However, should a relationship or other issue emerge which was relevant and this has not been declared as set out in this Code, non-declaration may result in disciplinary action being taken against you. - 5.5.2 Failure to follow the Code in any aspect may result in disciplinary action taken against you for a breach of the Council's rules or procedures. - 5.5.3 The above instances may constitute a criminal offence under Section 117 of the Local Government Act 1972.
+However, should a relationship or other issue emerge which was relevant and this has not been declared as set out in this Code, non-declaration might be taken as evidence of misconduct or gross misconduct which could potentially result in disciplinary action being taken against you. - 5.5.2 Failure to follow the Code in any aspect may also be raised in disciplinary action being taken against you for a breach of the Council's rules or procedures. - 5.5.3 The above instances may constitute a criminal offence under Section 117 of the Local Government Act 1972.
 Criminal sanctions may apply where an abuse of position has occurred as a result of a Council contract or where an employee or their relatives have gained pecuniary advantages. - 5.5.4 In the case of someone wishing to complain about the conduct of an employee they should address their complaint to the relevant line manager or head of service and it would be for that Head of Service to determine, following an investigation in line with the Council's complaints policy, whether the employee contravened the Code.